 The two Makita saws utilize Brushless motor power with compact 18V LXT Lithium-Ion batteries.
 The power source allows the cutting blades to spin at up to 5,000 RPM for faster cutting and ripping.

-Makita XSH03Z and its friend share the same 24-tooth tungsten carbide tipped blade with a 6.5-inch diameter.
+Makita XSH03Z and its friend share the same 24-tooth tungsten carbide-tipped blade with a 6.5-inch diameter.
+I found these sharp blades work well with professional or home-repairing tasks.

 Rip Fence And Capacity